Modeling the TMD shape function in $J/\psi$ electroproduction: Analysis of the TMDShF

 where $J_0$ is the zeroth first kind Bessel function.
 In this equation, we see the explicit effect of the TMDShF, where the dependence of the convolution, or the cross-section, on its perturbative and NP parameters is clear.

 In Fig.~\ref{fig:SA_pert}, we illustrate the impact of the TMDShF on the TMD evolution of the convolution.\footnote{ It should be noted that a superscript $g$ has been introduced to indicate the evolution of the TMD gluon distribution, while a superscript $S$ denotes the evolution of the TMDShF. } Specifically, we show $e^{-S_A^g}$ at NNLL accuracy together with the third lane of Eq.~(\ref{eq:conv}), evaluated with $\gamma_s$ at NLO.
 The uncertainty bands reflect the variation of the parameter $\zeta_{B,b}$ by a factor of two around its default value, $\zeta_{B,b}=1$.
 Since the evolution depends on the $b_T^*$-prescription, and there is no unique choice for $b_{T\text{max}}$, we present results for three representative values.
 The choice $b_{T\text{max}}=0.5$~GeV$^{-1}$ is clearly too small for $\mu_H=3,6$~GeV, as the distribution falls below unity already for $b_T \leq b_{T,\text{min}}$.
 Conversely, $b_{T\text{max}}=2$~GeV$^{-1}$ lies beyond the region where the strong coupling remains perturbative; nevertheless, it is instructive to explore at which point the exponential factor for $\mu_H=3$~GeV starts decreasing within the perturbative domain.
 Overall, we find that the effect of the TMDShF on the Sudakov factor of the convolution is to shift the distribution upward and toward larger $b_T$ values.
 This occurs because $\gamma_s < 0$, thereby flipping the sign of the exponential.
-Furthermore, the relative deviation associated with the theoretical uncertainty from $\zeta_{B,b}$ exhibits a universal behavior across energies and $b_{T\text{max}}$: it grows rapidly at small $b_T$ and saturates at maximum values of 2.8, 6.8 and 24.3\% for $b_{T\text{max}}=$ 0.5, 1 and 2~GeV$^{-1}$, respectively.
+Furthermore, the relative scale uncertainty, generally defined as $\delta = (f_{max} - f_{min})/2f_c$ with $f_{max/min}$ the maximum and minimum values of the envelope, and $f_c$ the central value, associated to a 3-point variation of $\zeta_{B,b}$ exhibits a universal behavior across energies and $b_{T\text{max}}$.
+It grows rapidly at small $b_T$ and saturates at maximum values of 2.8, 6.8 and 24.3\% for $b_{T\text{max}}=$ 0.5, 1 and 2~GeV$^{-1}$, respectively.